josdoaitran/microservices-everything/README.md

 ## Microservice Architecture
 Microservices - or microservice architecture - is an architectural style to develop the application that structures an application as a collection of minimal componnent as services.
-They are seperated by:
+They are separated by:
 + Business purposes or capabilities.
-+ Deploymenent independently.
++ Deployment independently.
 + Developed, Deployed, Managed by smaller team.

 Then, each microservice will have these properties: